eidolon-ai/eidolon/docs2/src/content/docs/docs/architecture/agent_program.md

 ## Conclusion
 The "Structure of an Agent" section effectively introduces the various components that make up an agent within the Eidolon platform by discussing the roles and functionalities of each part.
 We learn about the Agent Code, which contains the logic and behaviors necessary for the agent's operational functions, as well as the Agent Specification, which outlines the agent's abilities in a structured YAML file.
-The AgentCPU, acting as the computational heart, and AgentOS, serving as the foundational runtime environment, highlight the technical aspects of how agents perform tasks and manage their states.
+The APU, acting as the computational heart, and AgentOS, serving as the foundational runtime environment, highlight the technical aspects of how agents perform tasks and manage their states.

 Several examples illustrate the range of complexity possible within the agent framework, from simple greeting responses with HelloWorld agents to state machines managing different states and transitions.
 Furthermore, the section delves into the